rail5/polonius/README.md

 THIS REPO IS CURRENTLY A WORK-IN-PROGRESS.
-Polonius is not yet functional
+Polonius is not yet fully functional

 # polonius
 A uniquely memory-efficient and modular text editor